otohan/M3U_Creator/README.md

 # About M3U Creator (version 0.1.0)

-This is a simple automation program to create M3U files, intended for personal requirements.
+This is a simple automation program to create M3U files, intended for personal use.

 ## Instructions